SwiftERM Hyper-personalisation for ecommerce email marketing

 6. USE A HANDS-FREE ORDER SELECTION PROCESS

-New technologies such as wrist-mounted RF units, voice pick and pick- or put-to-light order fulfillment systems go far beyond handheld scanners in terms of accelerating the picking process.
+New technologies such as wrist-mounted RF units, voice pick and pick- or put-to-light order fulfilment systems go far beyond handheld scanners in terms of accelerating the picking process.
 Wearable device technology, such as Google Glass, has also made the tracking portion of the picking and order selection process more intuitive.

 7. INVEST IN A WAREHOUSE MANAGEMENT SYSTEM

 Investing in a warehouse management system (WMS) is a simple, but effective way to increase warehouse and distribution centre efficiency.
-A WMS can increase inventory visibility, reduce risk of demand volatility, strategically organise execution systems, integrate systems and workflows and more to ensure peak warehouse and distribution centre performance.
+A WMS can increase inventory visibility, reduce the risk of demand volatility, strategically organise execution systems, integrate systems and workflows and more to ensure peak warehouse and distribution centre performance.
 With cloud-based and SaaS options available, there’s a WMS for every business and every warehouse.

 8. GIVE VOICE-ENABLED TECHNOLOGY A TRY

-Pick to voice warehouse systems have become popular in recent years for their ability to improve picking accuracy.
+Pick-to-voice warehouse systems have become popular in recent years for their ability to improve picking accuracy.
 With voice picking, an employee on the warehouse floor wears a headset through which they receive picking instructions from the company’s WMS; this frees the employee from having to refer to paperwork or other materials and enables them to concentrate on the task at hand, improving picking accuracy and speed.

 9. PREPLAN PICKING WAVES